airportyh/generator-ts-web/README.md

 Then run the app:

-`npm start` and open your browser as instructed by webpack-dev-server.
+`npm start` and open your browser to the URL as instructed by webpack-dev-server.

 ## License